MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 For instance, our sales process was a bottleneck.
 Every time we needed to send an offer for a new project, the document had to undergo a revision by the whole team.
 More often than not, this revision was pushed back for over two weeks, potentially risking losing a customer.

-We identified this problem, analysed it and found some solutions to this blocking issue.
+We identified this problem, analyzed it and found some solutions to this blocking issue.
 After the document is ready, the whole team has two days to do their revision.
 If no feedback is given, we assume everything’s OK and deliver the document.
 This way, if somebody needs to actually work on the document, he just needs to ask for some extra time.

 <strong>Lesson learned</strong>: Find one day a month to step back and revise all your workflows.
 Identify issues and work on them.
 Rinse and repeat.